Unorthdox-Developers/peek-backend/README.md

 * [Architecture](#Architecture)

 ## General info
-This project is backend API, which provides project on
+Backend API, which provides open source project's stats on Github.

 ## Technologies
 Project is created with: